 BHF CRC Research Development Fund

-The aim of this fund is to support the development of clinical research projects.
-All ideas will be considered but examples of typical project ideas might include:
+The aim of this fund is to support the development of ideas or gather pilot data in preparation for a larger clinical study program.
+Examples might include:

 - Assessment of clinical research priorities (including service user reviews)